FlyWong/getdata-012AssignmentSubmission/CodeBook.md

 features.txt contains the list of descriptive names for the 561 variables this data set.

-activity_labels.txt provides code and descriptive labels to the activities experiment subjects performed.
+activity_labels.txt provides code and descriptive names to the activities experiment subjects performed.

 b) \train\X_train.txt, \test\X_test.txt